Onitoheeb/Onitoheeb/README.md

 - 👋 Hi, I’m @Onitoheeb
-- 👀 I’m interested in python and JavaScript
+- 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...